UUSA-185 Entrance Modal

 While many child sponsorship programs now taking this approach offer donors the chance to get to know individual children in the communities where the organizations work, the children supporters correspond with aren’t always the direct recipients of donors’ monthly checks.
 Rather, some organizations designate the children sponsors get to know as unofficial ambassadors for their communities.

 What’s the best way to sponsor a child?
-After working for over 70 years to save and protect children around the world, UNICEF has found that the most effective way to help one child in a community is through sustainable solutions designed to help them all.
+After more than 75 years working to save and protect children around the world, UNICEF has found that the most effective way to help one child in a community is through sustainable solutions designed to help them all.

 It’s that approach that has allowed UNICEF to address inequity at its root and deliver what all children need to survive and thrive.

-4.9 million children were treated for severe acute malnutrition
+• treating millions of children for severe acute malnutrition

-17 million children who were out of school received early learning, primary and secondary education
+• connecting out-of-school children with early learning, primary and secondary education opportunities

-39 million children and their families were provided safe water for drinking, cooking and personal hygiene
+• improving access to safe water for drinking, cooking annd personal hygiene

-3.7 million children received community-based mental health care and psychosocial support
+• reaching children traumatized by war with mental health care and psychosocial support

-4.37 children in 22 countries who live under the threat of landmines and other explosive weapons were reached with prevention and survivor assistance
+• reaching children who live under the threat of landmines and other explosive weapons with prevention and survivor assistance

 Sita and her sister, Tawaseef, just received winter gear from UNICEF, including the first pair of warm winter boots they've ever owned.
 The girls, whose family fled the war in Syria, now have the protection they'll need to make it through winter in the Jordan tent settlement they call home.
 “I like the boots the most!" says Tawaseef, who previously had only sandals to wear.
 “The scarf is soft," says Sita.
 "I love it!” © UNICEF/UN0274601/Herwig

 That means donors can rest assured knowing that UNICEF will provide children with the best lifesaving supplies and programs money can buy.
-See how far UNICEF can make your support go:
+Some examples of how far UNICEF can make your support go:

 Fatoumata of Bougouni, Mali, here with her twin daughters Foune and Wassa, has five children.
 All of them have received a full course of immunizations thanks to UNICEF.
 "My five children are very healthy," she says.
 "It is because of the vaccines." ©UNICEF/UN0198195/Njiokikjtien VII Photo